jamestbrown5/2018_Notebook/README.md

 <div id='id-section3'/>

 ### Page 3: 2018-01-09.
-USDA and UF
+USDA with undergrads | UF Respirometry | Meeting with Andrew

 USDA with Jeremiah

-Jeremiah:
+**Jeremiah:**

 1. Talked about schedule - Wednesday and Friday from 1pm until 5pm should be a go
 2. Discussed in detail the project we are doing and how it related to national food security, insect pest management, diapause research, etc. In short, I reviewed the "ECB" and "Experimental" sections of my proposal.
 Jeremiah asked alot of interesting questions and eexpresses an interest in insect chemical ecology, agricultural engineering (genetic/biological control), push and pull ag-systems, etc.
 3. Discussed with Jeremiah the possibility of completing an independent project, scholarship opportunities (which I will look into), and the possibility of remaining at the USDA for the long term.
 4. Gave Jeremiah a introduction to general lab safety: fire exits, emergency information, decontamination stations, and PPE locations.
 5. Discussed in general the lipid extraction procedure.

-UF Respirometry and Meeting with Andrew
+**Erin:**

+1. Laid out lipid samples for Erin to practice the FAME protocol
+2. Erin arrived at the USDA around 1pm and was able to complete the entire procedure (11 samples) by 1439.
+3. I did not get the opportunity to interact with her because I was on campus doing respirometry

+**Meeting with Andrew**

+* Introduced me to software necessary to create and modify lab protocols
+* Installed and tested software
+* Discussed the outline and approch to creating protocols using R markdown
+* Discussed the goal and necessity of using version control software to track revisions and ensure my science is reproducible.

+Respirometry:

+1. Larvae weighed and loaded into a 5mL syringe
-1. Respirometry: Larvae weighed, air purged of CO2, larvae held for 1.5hr, and larval air analyzed for CO2 production.
+2. Syringe air purged of CO2, and hydrated
+3. Larvae held for ~1hr in syringe
+4. Using a LiCor meter, the syringe air is  analyzed for CO2 production.

 Hourly production of CO2
 ![Hourly CO2](20180109_CO2_Hour.png)